9.3 Cueing: Kinesthetic, Auditory, and Visual

 • Effective cueing is concise, timed to the movement, and matched to how the client learns under load.

-• Kinesthetic cueing can be useful but requires permission, professionalism, and clear purpose.
+• Kinesthetic (tactile) cueing requires explicit permission, professionalism, minimal necessary contact, and a clear purpose.

 Choosing the Cue That Works

 Cueing is not a speech.
 It is the smallest useful message that helps the client move better on the next repetition.
-NASM names three major cueing types for the CPT exam: visual, auditory, and kinesthetic.
+NASM names three major cueing channels for the CPT exam: visual, auditory (verbal), and kinesthetic (tactile).
 Skilled trainers combine them, but the exam often asks which type is being used or which cue best fixes a compensation.

-Auditory cueing uses words, rhythm, counting, tempo, or sound.
-It should be brief and connected to the current task.
-Examples include ribs down, knees track over the second toe, exhale as you press, or three seconds down.
+Auditory (verbal) cueing uses words, rhythm, counting, tempo, or sound.
+It should be brief and connected to the current task: 'ribs down,' 'knees over the second toe,' 'exhale as you press,' 'three seconds down.'
 Long technical explanations are better saved for rest periods.

-Kinesthetic cueing uses touch or physical guidance to help the client feel a position or muscle action.
-This might include tapping the glutes before a bridge or placing a hand near the upper back while cueing scapular retraction.
-The trainer should always ask permission, explain the purpose, and avoid unnecessary contact.
+Kinesthetic (tactile) cueing uses touch or physical guidance so the client feels a position or muscle action — tapping the glutes before a bridge, or placing a hand near the upper back while cueing scapular retraction.
+The trainer must ask permission, explain the purpose, use the least contact needed, cue over clothing, and avoid sensitive areas.

 Cue typeBest useBoundary